 Visitor guide: Greyfriars Kirk

-Greyfriars Kirk is another superb historic attraction in Edinburgh that’s located within walking distance of The Royal Mile.
-To find it head south on George IV Bridge and look for the National Museum of Scotland which is more-or-less opposite Greyfriars Kirk.
+Greyfriars Kirk is another historic attraction in Edinburgh that’s located within walking distance of the Royal Mile.
+To find it, head south on George IV Bridge and look for the National Museum of Scotland, which is more or less opposite Greyfriars Kirk.

 John Knox House